moorepants/dissertation/control.rst

    This follows the [Tanaka2004]_ and [Iuchi2005]_ work, but adds in velocity tracking.
 [Huyge2005]_
-   He makes use of the [Cossalter2002]_ motorcycle model with a eigth body rider biomechanial model.
+   He makes use of the [Cossalter2002]_ motorcycle model with a eighth body rider bio-mechanical model.
 He stabilizes the bodies and tracks a path using LQR control.
 [Astrom2005]_
    They apply simple proportional control of a point mass type bicycle model to stabilize the roll angle with a steer angle input.
 [Sharma2006]_
-   They stablize a simple bicycle model using fuzzy control rules to provide a desired roll correction based on the current steer and roll angles.
-The simulations show stability but with very erractic control that seem like it would be poor for a real controller.
+   They stabilize a simple bicycle model using fuzzy control rules to provide a desired roll correction based on the current steer and roll angles.
+The simulations show stability but with very erratic control that seem like it would be poor for a real controller.
 [Saccon2006]_
    some kind of controller for a simulator or something.
 [Limebeer2006]_
-   They implement a PD controller on roll rate to stablize the Whipple bicycle model outside the stable speed range.
+   They implement a PD controller on roll rate to stabilize the Whipple bicycle model outside the stable speed range.
 [Findlay2006]_
    A simple point mass bicycle is stabilized by steer angle using three